National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

-![Requesting to join a project from the Explore Projects dashboard opens a collaborator DUR for the project, where metadata fields such as title and abstract are fixed.](images/access/fig-access-170-collaborator-dur.png){#fig-access-170-collaborator-dur fig-alt="Requesting to join a project."}
+![Requesting to join a project from the Explore Projects dashboard opens a collaborator DUR for the project, where metadata fields such as title and abstract are fixed.](images/access/fig-access-170-collaborator-dur.png){#fig-access-170-collaborator-dur fig-alt="Requesting to join a project"}

 Collaborator DURs must first be approved by the project lead (via their My Projects dashboard, see below).